jupyterlab/jupyterlab/docs/source/user/files.rst

 Opening Files
 ~~~~~~~~~~~~~

-The file browser and File menu allow you to work with files and
+The file browser and File menu enable you to work with files and
 directories on your system.
 This includes opening, creating, deleting,
 renaming, downloading, copying, and sharing files and directories.